ErtasBunyamin/Trading_BotV2/README_EN.md

 - Optional "full balance" mode executes each trade with the entire balance for easier comparison
 - Commission and slippage costs can be simulated for each trade
 - Adaptive position scaling reacts to winning streaks and market trend
+- Dynamic take-profit and trailing-stop levels adjust with volatility and signal strength
 - Sells may override the signal strength and liquidate the entire position when the expected profit exceeds 2%
 - Separate graph for each strategy:
   - Price curve